poepoejoejoe/mmo-game/ideas.md

 An immersive, in-world travel and safety tool centered around a physical object in each Sanctuary.

--   **The Aetheric Lodestone:** Each Sanctuary will contain a special, interactable statue called an Aetheric Lodestone.
+-   **The Sanctuary Stone:** Each Sanctuary will contain a special, interactable statue called a Sanctuary Stone.
 -   **Binding:** Interacting with the Lodestone will open a UI menu to set it as their home teleport point.
 -   **Return Ability:** The player will have an ability called "Return to Sanctuary" that initiates the teleport after a channel time.
 -   **Cooldown:** The ability will have a long cooldown (e.g., 30 minutes).